dtch1997/dev-journal/README.md

-# exotic-ml
+# Exotic ML
-A curated collection of niche ML and data science tools
+A curated collection of niche ML and data science tools.
+These mostly reflect my personal learning over 4+ years of education.
+Contributions welcome!